Cam Whitmore: Washington Wizards (2025–2026)

+Denver Nuggets / Grand Rapids Gold (2026–present)

+On September 18, 2026, Whitmore signed a two-way contract with the Denver Nuggets.

 Player profile

-Standing at 6-foot-6 and 235 pounds, Whitmore plays at the small forward position.
+Standing at 6 feet 6 inches and 235 pounds, Whitmore plays at the small forward position.
 At the 2023 NBA Combine, Whitmore finished third in max vertical leap (40.5 inches).
 Scouts viewed Whitmore as a versatile wing with tremendous upside and athleticism.
 Offensively, he can effectively use a range of dribble moves to score in transition against similarly sized defenders.
-Coming into the league, commentators noted his half-court scoring, vision, and IQ as weaknesses.
+Coming into the league, commentators noted his half-court scoring, vision and IQ as weaknesses.
 He has been compared to Jae Crowder and Caron Butler.